 Colorado employers are required to carry workers' compensation insurance if they have one or more employees.
 This applies to all employers, regardless of whether the employees are part-time, full-time, or family members.
 Anyone who gets paid for the work they perform is presumed to be an employee.

-For information about self-insurance, or for self-insured employers who need to file their annual permit renewal, click here.
+Visit our Self-Insurance page for information about self-insurance or for self-insured employers who need to file their annual permit renewal.

-There are exemptions to carrying workers’ compensation insurance.
-The most common exemption is independent contractors; however, there are specific requirements for contractors.
+There are exemptions to carrying workers' compensation insurance.
+The most common exemption is independent contractors; however, contractors have specific requirements.

-You must notify the insurance carrier of an injury within 10 days, no matter how minor the injury.
+You must notify the insurance carrier of an injury within 10 days, no matter how minor the injury is.
 This is done by filing an Employer's First Report of Injury form (WC 1).
-Filing this form is not necessarily an admission of the facts, it is a statement that the employee is making a claim.
+Filing this form is not necessarily an admission of the facts; it is a statement that the employee is making a claim.

-If you have an accident where an employee dies, or where three or more employees are injured, you must contact your insurance company immediately.
+If you have an accident where an employee dies or three or more employees are injured, you must contact your insurance company immediately.